How It Works

 Interim Distribution Payment (N3*)

-- Once any creditors have been paid in full and the only outstanding matter is receipt of tax clearance, a further payment of 50% of the company’s assets being held is distributed to shareholders.
+- In the event that the initial capital distribution is up to 80% then once any creditors have been paid in full and the only outstanding matter is receipt of tax clearance, a further payment of 50% of the company’s assets being held are distributed to shareholders.

 - We are then able to close the liquidation and the company is dissolved 3 months after.